 If De Beers receives the necessary approvals, the Project, a diamond mine, will be built at Kennady Lake.
-The Project will take about two years to build, which will include dewatering much of Kennady Lake so that workers can get access to the ore that lies under the lake.
+The Project will take about two years to build, which will include dewatering part of Kennady Lake so that workers can get access to the ore that lies under the lake.

 The Project will then operate for about 11 years as three separate pits are dug, and diamonds extracted from the ore.
-Two of the pits will be partly backfilled in by mine rock when the mining is finished.
+One of the pits will be backfilled with processed kimberlite and mine rock, while another pit will be partly backfilled with processed kimberlite by the time mining is finished.
 When the diamond-bearing ore is exhausted, the Project will be decommissioned.
 The facilities will be dismantled and taken away or disposed of in the mine rock piles, and Kennady Lake will be refilled with water.
 It will take about eight to sixteen years for Kennady Lake to return to its natural water level.